January 27, 2017

 Members of the 2017 East Central Community College men’s tennis team, from left, are William Wooten, Warren Central High School; Emontie Lewis, Terry High School; Tom Langelaar, Veldhoven, Netherlands; Mark Stewart, Terry High School; Joseph Jabour, Warren Central High School; Will Stewart, Newton County High School; Graham Murphree, Newton County High School; Brandon Rogers, Winston Academy; and John Jimenez, Angelo American School, Oruro, Bolivia.
 (EC Photo)

-Members of the 2017 East Central Community College women’s tennis team, from left, are Samantha McCrimon, Winston Academy; An Duong, Richland High School; Chaney Mills, Newton County High School; Tatiana Quinonez, Liceo San Rafael School, Bogota Columbia; Julia Johnston, Florence High School; Andi McCrimon, Winston Academy; Hannah Payne, Union High School; and Emily Dykeman, Forest High School.
+Members of the 2017 East Central Community College women’s tennis team, from left, are Samantha McCrimon, Winston Academy; An Duong, Richland High School; Chaney Mills, Newton County High School; Tatiana Quinonez, Liceo San Rafael School, Bogota Colombia; Julia Johnston, Florence High School; Andi McCrimon, Winston Academy; Hannah Payne, Union High School; and Emily Dykeman, Forest High School.
 (EC Photo)